pimcore/pimcore/docs/Development_Documentation/07_Workflow_Management/07_Workflow_Report.md

 # Configuring a custom reports for workflows

-You can easily use the custom reports to make workflows states and status reporting, filtering, exporting and directly open related elements.
+You can easily use the custom reports to make workflow states and status reporting, filtering, exporting and directly open related elements.
 This way, you can follow and monitor workflows and the progress of document, asset and object.

 ## Create a custom report for objects

-Firest, you just have to create a new empty custom report, please see:
+First, you just have to create a new empty custom report, please see:
 [custom reports](../../08_Tools_and_Features/Custom_Reports.html)

 After creating it, you can configure it like this for the Source Definition: